Information on your legal responsibilities regarding intellectual property rights, copyright and data protection.

 Copyright and legal protection

 Information regarding copyright is provided on the library's copyright webpages.
-In addition, staff should consult the Copyright (FIN18) policy on the staff intranet.
 The Code of Good Research Conduct and Policy should be consulted for advice on intellectual property and legal protection.

 Mechanisms to permit the re-use of your research data and materials